Jammu University NON CBCS Geography 1st Semester Previous Year Question Paper

 4.3 Soil Erosion and Conservation

-• Causes: Deforestation, overgrazing, and poor agricultural practices.
+• Causes: Deforestation, overgrazing, faulty farming.

 4.4 Landslides and Avalanches